nyl-auster/microframework/README.md

     <?php print $childView ?>
 ```

 Do not forget $childView or helloWordView.php won't be displayed at all.
-$childView is the default variable name for child templates, but you may change the variable name using second param of setParentView method.
-Here we create a variable "helloWorldView" instead of "childView".
-    $this->setParentView('okc/example/page.php', 'helloWordView');

 Page.php could set a parent too, there is no limit for parent / children imbrication of templates.

 Display Blocks